Chart Color Schemes

 An assessment of population growth drivers in Sylvania reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The suburb of Sylvania's population was estimated at around 10,812 as of November 2025.
-This figure reflects an increase of 63 people since the 2021 Census, which reported a population of 10,749.
-The estimated resident population (ERP) from AreaSearch, based on ABS data released in June 2024 and additional validated new addresses, was 10,817.
-This results in a population density ratio of 3,217 persons per square kilometer, placing Sylvania in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration primarily drove this growth.
+As of November 2025, the estimated population of the Sylvania statistical area (Lv2) is around 10,824 people.
+This figure reflects an increase of 75 individuals since the 2021 Census, which reported a population of 10,749.
+The current resident population stands at 10,810, as estimated by AreaSearch following their examination of the latest ERP data release by the ABS in June 2024 and an additional 53 validated new addresses since the Census date.
+This population level translates to a density ratio of 3,221 persons per square kilometer, placing the Sylvania (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The primary driver of population growth in the area has been overseas migration.

-For projections until 2041, AreaSearch is using ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for covered areas and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for uncovered areas.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, Sylvania is expected to grow by 894 persons, reflecting an 8.0% increase over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Looking ahead, the Sylvania (SA2) is expected to experience population growth just below the median of statistical areas across the nation.
+By 2041, the area is projected to grow by 894 persons, reflecting a gain of 7.9% in total over the 17-year period.

 Frequently Asked Questions - Population